AprilPlant cool-season crops — peas, lettuce, spinach

 Professional container gardening with self-watering systems - what creates thriving vegetables versus expensive maintenance nightmares.

-After testing 12 different self-watering planters across two growing seasons, I've learned that reservoir design and root separation determine success more than brand names or fancy features.
+After cross-referencing expert reviews of 12 different self-watering planters across two growing seasons, the data shows that reservoir design and root separation determine success more than brand names or fancy features.
 The best systems extend watering intervals to 4-7 days during peak summer, while poor designs require daily monitoring and frequent refills.

 This guide covers the self-watering containers that consistently produce healthy vegetables with minimal maintenance, the expensive systems that promise automation but deliver constant troubleshooting, and the setup techniques that separate success from root rot disasters.